-A few natural metals are exceptionally good conductors.
-These include copper, tin, gold, silver, steel, and nickel.
+Natural metals are excellent conductors, including copper, tin, gold, silver, steel, and nickel.
 These are some of the most trusted conductors when it comes to any electrical appliance.
-But while tin, metal, and iron are no longer as standard cables, the real stars of the show are silver and copper.
+But while tin, metal, and iron are no longer standard cables, the show’s real stars are silver and copper.

 Copper is the most common conductor in audio cables, and since it is considerably cheaper than almost every other alternative, companies prefer it to any other conductor.
 However, just because every manufacturer uses them doesn’t make them the best, as they have one major flaw: oxidation.
-Oxidation is very common in conductors, and can somewhat reduce their effectiveness.
-In the case of copper, there is a sharp decline in performance due to oxidation.
+Oxidation is very common in conductors and can somewhat reduce their effectiveness, and in the case of copper, there is a sharp decline in performance due to oxidation.

-Silver is easily the best conductor but is also the most expensive one.
-Its amazing performance and ability to conduct electricity flawlessly makes it a prime choice among manufacturers.
-That said, its electricity conduction is not why manufacturers prefer it over others.
-They prefer silver because of its oxidation properties.
+Silver is easily the best conductor but is also the most expensive one, and its excellent performance and ability to conduct electricity flawlessly make it a prime choice among manufacturers.
+That said, its electricity conduction is not why manufacturers prefer it over others, and they prefer silver because of its oxidation properties.

 Now that you better understand the components of these wires, we can get into the most common types of analog connectors.
 Let’s go over some of them right now.